 In upcoming terms, the unimplemented buttons and features in the User Interface must be completed.
 These include the two drawing buttons located on the top of the main screen.
 The “Polygon” button should allow users to select a designated shape, either a circle or rectangle, and outline a feature they wish to investigate.
 The shape should be scalable as well as able to be placed anywhere on the plot.
 The “Free Draw” button will allow the user to draw free-hand shapes on the screen, outlining the feature that they are interested in.
 This will be an update from the original IDL tool that only features the “Polygon” function.
 Once the image is outlined, the user should be prompted to classify the image with various information.
 Additionally, several options located in the menu bars are currently unimplemented.
 Under the file menu, the “Export Image” function needs to be implemented.
 It should scan the image for an outlined object and isolate it from the main file.
 The object should then be added to a database created from many like objects.
 This database should also be designed and implemented in a future project.
 Also under the file menu is the “Save” and “Save As” functions.
 These functions will give users the ability to both save any changes to a data file that they are working on and change the current directory and name of the image, respectively.
 The final function on the menu bar that needs to be implemented is “Tutorial” under the help menu.
 This function should link users to any documentation or manuals that will assist with the functionality of the tool.

 Currently, there are many types of plots for CALIPSO data.
-These plots have not yet properly coded into python, but as they are they should be added to the tool.
+These plots have not yet properly coded into python, but as they are, they should be added to the tool.
 This process should be made in such a way that a user with little to no Python experience is able to add modules that integrate additional plot types.
 This will require setting the tool up in such a way as to add these new functions.

 Finally, the tool must be packaged into an executable program and installer, which will allow users to easily transfer the program from one machine to the next.
 The installation process will package the supporting Python modules, including ccplot and Basemap, preventing the user from having to search for them independently.
 This will simplify the initial set-up process for the tool greatly.